isotope/docs/docs/manual/backend-configuration/store-configuration/checkout-flow/payment-methods/payment-method-datatrans.en.md

 |-----------------|-----------------|------------------------------------------------------------------------------------|
 | Use test system | -               | Defines if all transactions should be processed through the Datatrans test system. |
 | Enable logging  | -               | Write transaction information to the system log files.                             |

+## Configuration at Datatrans

+In order for the module to work correctly, some settings must be made on the payment provider's site.
+To do this, log in to the system and make the following settings:

+ - UPP Verwaltung => Daten
+    - The post URL must point to the postsale.php script in your installation (example <http://example.org/system/modules/isotope/postsale.php>)